 Below is a step-by-step guide that you may find useful as you develop your proposal.

 Identify the project idea; what you wish to do.

 Step 2: Discuss Your Idea

-Discuss project idea with Colleagues, Chairperson, Director or Dean, and Office of Sponsored Programs to evaluate your ideas and assess capabilities to conduct the project.
+Discuss project idea with Colleagues, Chairperson, Director or Dean, and Office of Sponsored Programs and Research to evaluate your ideas and assess capabilities to conduct the project.

 Step 3: Identify Possible Sources of Support

-Browse through the Grant Sources page and contact OSP to assist in identifying possible sources of funding.
+Browse through the Grant Sources page and contact OSPR to assist in identifying possible sources of funding.

 Step 4: Review Specific Application Guidelines and Forms

 Establish contact with sponsor as may be indicated.
 Our office can help with making sure applicaiton guidelines are met and forms